What is ADHD?

 - Impulse buying

-- Blurting out things: saying what you think
+- Blurting things out: saying what you think

-- Impulsively entering into or breaking off relationships and jobs
+- Impulsively entering or breaking relationships and jobs